cogneon/lernos-sketchnoting/en/src/0300_Introduction.md

 Apps that can be used for sketchnoting:

-- [ProCreate](https://procreate.art/) - kostenpflichtig, für iOS (Doug Neill stellt [ProCreate als Sketchnote-Tool](https://www.youtube.com/watch?v=jhd8WQ9cBww) in einem Video vor)
+- [ProCreate](https://procreate.art/) -  with costs, for iOS (Doug Neill presents[ProCreate as sketchnote tool](https://www.youtube.com/watch?v=jhd8WQ9cBww) in a video)
-- [Paper by WeTransfer](https://paper.bywetransfer.com/) (früher by 53) - Basisversion kostenlos, Abomodell, für iOS
+- [Paper by WeTransfer](https://paper.bywetransfer.com/) (formerly by 53) - Basic version free, subscription model, for iOS
-- [Concepts](https://concepts.app/) - Basisversion kostenlos, für iOS, Android, Windows
+- [Concepts](https://concepts.app/) - Basic version free, for iOS, Android, Windows
-- [Tayasui Sketches](https://tayasui.com/sketches/) - Basisversion kostenlos, für iOS, Android
+- [Tayasui Sketches](https://tayasui.com/sketches/) - Basic version free, for iOS, Android
-- [GoodNotes 5](https://www.goodnotes.com/) - kostenpflichtig, für IOS
+- [GoodNotes 5](https://www.goodnotes.com/) - with costs, for iOS,

 You can find a comparison of different apps at [Timo](https://sketchnoting.net/sketchnotes-apps/) and on [Pixpa](https://www.pixpa.com/blog/drawing-apps).